 The Laplace Bridge, in conjunction with the last-layer Laplace approximations, can be used to address this issue.
 To this end, the analytic properties of its Dirichlet prediction are particularly useful: Recall that the marginal distribution $p(\pi_i,\sum_{j\neq i} \pi_j)$ over each component of a Dirichlet relative to all other components is $\mathrm{Beta}(\alpha_i, \sum_{j\neq i} \alpha_j)$.

 We leverage this property to propose a simple \emph{uncertainty-aware top-$k$} decision rule inspired by statistical tests.
-Instead of keeping $k$ fixed, it uses the model's confidence to adapt $k$ (pseudo-code in Algorithm \ref{alg:ua-top-k}):
+Instead of keeping $k$ fixed, it uses the model's confidence to adapt $k$ (pseudo-code in Algorithm \ref{alg:ua-top-k}).

 We begin by sorting the class predictions in order of their expected probability $\alpha_i$.
-Then, we greedily construct a set of ``overlapping hypotheses'', by starting with the Beta marginal of the most likely class, computing its overlap with the Beta marginal of the next-most-probable class, and adding that class iff the overlap is more than some threshold (e.g.~0.05).
-Continuing recursively, the algorithm terminates with a finite value $k\leq K$ of ``non-separated'' top classes.
+Then we compute the Beta marginal of the most likely class.
+Now, we compute the overlap of the next marginal and add that class to the list iff the overlap is more than some threshold (e.g.~0.05).
+Continuing in this fashion, the algorithm terminates with a finite value $k\leq K$ of ``non-separated'' top classes.

-The intuition behind this rule is that, if any two Beta densities overlap more than the threshold of, say, $5\%$, the classifier cannot confidently predict one class over the other.
-Thus, all classes sufficiently overlapping with the top contenders should be returned as the top estimates.
+The intuition behind this rule is that, if any Beta density overlaps with the most likely one more than the threshold of, say, $5\%$, the classifier cannot confidently predict one class over the other.
+Thus, all classes sufficiently overlapping with the top contender should be returned as the top estimates.

 We evaluate this decision rule on the test set of ImageNet.
 The overlap is calculated through the inverse CDF\footnote{Also known as the quantile function or percent point function} of the respective Beta marginals.
 The original top-$1$ accuracy of DenseNet on ImageNet is $0.744$.
-Meanwhile, the uncertainty-aware top-$k$ accuracy is $0.797$, where $k$ is on average $1.688$.
-A more detailed analysis of the distribution of top-$k$ estimates (see Figure \ref{fig:imagenet_counts}) shows that most of the predictions given by the uncertainty-aware metric still yielded a top-$1$ prediction.
+In contrast, the uncertainty-aware top-k method yields accuracies of over $0.85$ while average list lengths stay below $3$ (see Figure \ref{fig:imagenet_counts}).
+Furthermore, we find that most of the predictions given by the uncertainty-aware metric still yielded a top-$1$ prediction.
 This means that using uncertainty does not imply adding meaningless classes to the prediction.
-However, there are non-negligibly many cases where $k$ equals to $2$, $3$, or $10$ (all values larger than $10$ are in the $10$ bin for visibility).
+Furthermore, there are non-negligibly many cases where $k$ equals to $2$, $3$, or $10$ (all values larger than $10$ are in the $10$ bin).

 Thus, using the uncertainty-aware prediction rule above, the classifier can use its uncertainty to adaptively return a longer or shorter list of predictions.
 This not only allows it to improve accuracy over a hard top-1 threshold.
 Arguably, the ability to vary the size of the predicted set of classes is a practically useful functionality in itself.
 As Figure \ref{fig:imagenet_betas} shows anecdotally, some of the labels (like ``notebook'' and ``laptop'') are semantically so similar to each other that it would seem only natural for the classifier to use them synonymously.